Dual Action Orbital Polishers

 That’s right, you save some cash because this is a tool you just attach to your Milwaukee or DeWalt drill!

 This kit comes with a dual action head to deliver faster and better results without the risk of harming or burning the paint.
 I chose this kit because of the price.
-Since the actual power tool is not included, you only pay less than $41.00.
-Compare that to a complete DA or dual action polisher system that can reach hundreds of dollars, it is easy to understand why the Meguiar’s G3500 DA Power System Tool is an excellent DA car polisher for money.
+Since the actual power tool is not included, you pay less… Compare that to a complete DA or dual action polisher system that can reach hundreds of dollars, it is easy to understand why the Meguiar’s G3500 DA Power System Tool is an excellent DA car polisher for money.

 The kit comes with a yellow polishing pad and is ideal for removing light to moderate scratches and swirl marks.
 You can also buy a separate set of Meguiar’s compounding pads and waxing pads that easily attaches to the head of the Meguiar’s DA Power System Tool.